sergey-shandar/public/notes/economy/justice.md

     line [0, 0.7, 1.4, 2.1, 2.8]
 ```

 Also, all income should be considered the same for tax purposes.
-Doesn't matter if it comes from salary, business profit, or bank interest.
+It doesn't matter if it comes from salary, business profit, or bank interest.
 We should not open doors for tax optimizations.